Walking as Aerobic Exercise

 Increasing your walking

 You can increase your walking in simple ways.
-These suggestions can get you started, and you can probably think of additional ways.
+These suggestions can get you started, and you can probably think of more ways.

-Add a few extra steps to your everyday activities:
+Add a few extra steps to your daily activities:

 Walk instead of drive for short trips.
 Examples may include walking to: